cognicraftcc/ollama-chat/README.md

 ```
 docker-compose up -d
 ```
 3. For a new installation, there are no models loaded yet.
-So, access the Ollama Docker container in terminal mode and run the following to load your first model.
+So, access the Ollama Docker container in terminal mode and run the following to load your first model
 ```
 ollama pull orca-mini
 ```